 I can’t tell you how happy I am to finally write this post.
 I’ve been wanting to do it for 2 weeks now.
-But the things is, the weekends are the best time for me to finish projects and write the posts, but last weekend I had an urgent matter to take care of.
+But the things is, the weekends are the best time for me to finish projects and write the posts, and last weekend I had an urgent matter to take care of.
 To be more specific, on a beautiful Saturday morning, I woke up to this scene.

 I turned my head and saw more…

 No, we are not moving!
 And thank God, no, it wasn’t a flooding or anything like that.
 Apparently, Greg just wanted to organize the shed.
 LOL.